kubedb/docs/docs/guides/proxysql/monitoring/using-builtin-prometheus.md

 mysql.kubedb.com/my-group created
 ```

-Now, wait for the database to go into `Running` state.
+Now, wait for the database to go into the `Running` state.

 ```console
 $ kubectl get my -n demo my-group